-Part of the unique character of the Stift - between the responsibilities of communal living and the freedoms of student life - is the creation of a space for learning from and with one another.
 As a house of study and training center for religious studies, the Stift offers its residents academic support and advice through the Stiftsinspektor.
-In the context of being a center for theological training, faculty from the theology department offer courses in the Stift, which pertain to their area of specialty.
+In the context of the range of courses of the theology department the Inspektor also offers a course in the Stift, which pertain to their area of specialty.
 The residents of the Stift have access to a seminar room, as well as a furnished in-house library with over a thousand different titles.
-Residents, who choose, may offer a tutorial of their own for those living in the Stift, complimenting the tutorials offered by the faculty as well as providing an opportunity to gain personal teaching experience.
-All residents of the Stift are required to participate in at least one in-house tutorial per week.

 While classes are in session, the Stift community is shaped largely by the student led government.
 Monday through Friday, the residents of the Stift share communal lunch and dinner together.
 Three days of the week, following lunch, a short plenum takes place in which all concerns pertaining to life in the Stift are handled.
 These plenums are the heart of our self-government.
 They are organized and led by a council, which consists of the Stiftsinspektor and elected residents from the Stift.
 The council is responsible for all current business and questions pertaining to planning and Stift activities.